 Ian Carson is a sophomore psychology major and honors college student at IUPUI.
 He is interested in diversity issues in clinical psychology, particularly how implicit bias affects different facets of psychotherapy and how cultural competency training can reduce the negative effects of this bias.
 He hopes to gain the analytical and procedural skills necessary to attend graduate school and become a clinical psychologist.

 Adam Barnhill is a sophomore psychology major and honors college student.
 Adam is particularly interested in mood disorders, phobias, ADHD, and addiction as well as treatment for these mental health issues, especially through the use of cognitive-behavioral therapy.
-In the PRISM Lab, he hopes to gain firsthand experience researching addiction, as well as the skills and knowledge necessary to attend grad school for clinical psychology.
+In the PRISM Lab, he hopes to gain firsthand experience researching addiction, as well as the skills and knowledge necessary to attend graduate school for clinical psychology.